QuantEcon/InstantiateFromURL.jl/README.md

 You can also call any of the above with `; force = true`, which will force a re-download of the source resources.

+You can also include an `add_default_environment = true` in your calls, which will `Pkg.add()` (at once) the packages grabbed to your default (`~/.julia/environments/v1.0`) environment.
+This way, packages/versions you install via `InstantiateFromURL` are immediately available, and can avoid teaching people about environments.

 There's also a non-exported `copy_env(reponame, oldprefix, newprefix)` which will let you:

 ```